AlexsLemonade/OpenPBTA-analysis/analyses/telomerase-activity-prediction/README.md

 4. Analyze the distribution of telomerase activities across different histologies (used short and broad histologies from the clinical data).

-5. Compare the telomerase activities across different molecular subtypes of medulloblastoma tumors (used short histologies from the clinical data).
+5. Compare the telomerase activities across different molecular subtypes of various PBTA histologies (used short histologies from the clinical data).

 6. Generate plots for the analysis modules.